LineaLabs/lineapy/docs/source/references/internals.rst

 On top of just slicing the code, we also support creating an Airflow DAG out of the resulting code.
-This is currently implemented through string templating in :mod:`lineapy.plugins.airflow` to create a file that airflow can understand.
+This is currently implemented through string templating in :class:`lineapy.plugins.pipeline_writers.AirflowPipelineWriter` to create a file that airflow can understand.

 All of the code is currently saved in one `PythonOperator`.